climateinteractive/enroads-guide/docs/guide/oil.rst

 |imgOilIcon| Oil
 ==================

 **Discourage or encourage drilling, refining, and consuming oil for energy.** Oil is a fossil fuel that is used widely in cars, ships, and planes; it is also used for industry, heating, and electricity.
-Access to oil has sparked major conflicts, and oil spills threaten ecosystems and water.
+Access to oil has sparked major conflicts, and oil spills threaten ecosystems and water quality.

 Examples
 --------